kalu254/time-tracker/README.md

 # time_tracker.
-It keeps track of the time spent on various job task and calculate the amount earned on each and the total
+It keeps track of the time spent on various job tasks and calculate the amount earned on each and the total
 #
 Firebase Authentication
 -Facebook sign in